-BIN Checker is designed to instantly verify, validate & check the BIN (Bank Identification Number) on the updated free BIN database.
-The tool fetches the card issuer details and facilitates in identifying the issuing bank by the card.
+The BIN lookup fetches the card issuer details and facilitates identifying the issuing bank by the card.
 It tells which bank and its branch issued that card.

 Starting from left to right,

 Suppose a customer uses their payment card at a fuel filling station to fill their tank.
-As soon as the customer swipes the card, the system detects its BIN and identifies the card issuer institution.
+When the customer swipes the card, the system detects its BIN and identifies the card issuer institution.
 The system will forward an authorization request to the customer's account and be authorized within a few seconds.
 The transaction will be approved if the customer has sufficient balance or declined if not.

 For the BIN search and BIN lookup, perform the following steps.